 This year I created a visual journal and went deeper into the process of identifying what the word means to me.
 I enjoyed the process of working in a journal which offers lots of pages to explore all the different aspects of the word.
-“The Visual Insights Journal” is now an online class and you can find details here.
+“The Transitions Journal” is now an online class and you can find details here.

 In previous years I’ve made “vision cards” which are small pieces of art in card form, that represent my word.